dhariniramaswamy/CAPP30239_FA22/week_03/README.md

 ## Topic: Analyzing CTA Bus Reliability

-Why I'm Interested in this topic: As someone who takes public transit frequently and experienced bus delays, I was curious to dive deeper into the frequency of bus delays and factors that contribute to it.
+Why I'm Interested in this topic: As someone who takes public transit frequently and experienced bus delays, I was curious to dive deeper into the frequency of bus delays and factors that contribute to it. <br />

-Thoughts on using this data: I hope to use the compilation of data sources to highlight connections between traffic congestion, bus routes, and trends in ridership and analyze CTA's bus routes and how well they service the public.
+Thoughts on using this data: I hope to use the compilation of data sources to highlight connections between traffic congestion, bus routes, and trends in ridership and analyze CTA's bus routes and how well they service the public. <br />

-Potential data points: riders per route, riders per region, routes per region, bus route/ridership variation with holidays
+Potential data points: riders per route, riders per region, routes per region, bus route/ridership variation with holidays <br />

-Any concerns about the data: I'm not sure if I'll be able to get bus-delay specific information from this - I may need to use an API from CTA to do so.
+Any concerns about the data: I'm not sure if I'll be able to get bus-delay specific information from this - I may need to use an API from CTA to do so. <br />

 Data Source 1
 Title: CTA Ridership - Bus Routes: Daily Totals by Route